PE and Sport At St Chad’s

-Sports Premium Plan Review 2018-19 Sports Premium indicator overview REVIEW
+Sports Premium Plan Review 2021-22 Sports Premium indicator overview Review

 We follow the advice the DfE advice in PE and Sport Premium Funding for Primary Schools.

-For details on how we meet the National Curriculum requirements for swimming and water safety 2019-20 Meeting national curriculum requirements for swimming and water safety
+For details on how we meet the National Curriculum requirements for swimming and water safety Year 6 Swimming percentages 21-22

-For further sporting information and updates, please see our newsletters (Newsletter Section of Website).
+For further sporting information and updates, please see our newsletters.